-Booking an appointment at a local Shanghai hospital has become easier than ever, but maybe not for Shanghai expats.
+Booking an appointment to see a Shanghai doctor has become easier than ever, but maybe not for Shanghai expats.

-With the heavy pollution in Shanghai in early 2014, my asthma was acting up, so I needed to visit a doctor and get some medicine.
+With the heavy pollution in Shanghai my asthma was acting up, so I needed to visit a Shanghai doctor and get some medicine.

-Previously you could go directly to the pharmacy and buy almost any kind of medicine quite easily, but now this usually requires a doctor’s subscription.
+Previously you could go directly to the pharmacy and buy almost any kind of medicine quite easily, but now antibiotics are becoming strictly controlled in China and require a doctor’s subscription.

 Besides getting some medicine, I also wanted to have blood tests and an X-ray to make sure I didn't have anything more serious.

-For the last two years I have chosen to use a Shanghai international hospital for their shorter waiting times, and more time with the doctor for a thorough consultation.
+In previous years I have usually chosen to use a Shanghai international hospital for their shorter waiting times, and more time with the doctor for a thorough consultation.
 It is also very easy to book an appointment over the phone in English for a Shanghai international hospital.

 For my mild chronic asthma, however, I did not want to pay the much higher fees for tests in addition to the consultation fee.
 My medical insurance only covers inpatient (hospitalization) fees, so I must cover all out-patient fees myself.